-The consolidated financial statements are presented in Indian Rupee has been rounded off to the nearest Crore.
-Amounts less than 0.01 Crore have been presented as "0".
+The consolidated financial statements are presented in Indian Rupee and has been rounded off to the nearest Crore.
+Amounts less than 0.01 Crore have been presented as "0" except where otherwise indicated.

 2.1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: